sclaussen/fourfours/README.md

 Here are some of the output files for each rule set.
 Here's what each link means:

-- **Solutions: 10 shortest + 10 longest*8: The 10 shortest and the 10
+- **Solutions: 10 shortest + 10 longest 10**: The 10 shortest and the
-  longest solutions for each solution between 0 and 1000.
+  10 longest solutions for each solution between 0 and 1000.
 Note that if the number of solutions is <= 20 the combination of the 10 shortest and 10 longest will contain duplicates.

 - **Solution count**: For each solution 0 to 1000, the total number of solutions found.